seqre/factorio-qol-mod/README.md

 # seqre's QoL Mashup

-Mashup of many QoL and few other mods I think greatly improve the game experience!
+Mashup of many QoL and a few other mods I think significantly improves the game experience!

 ## Included Mods